 So using the example above.
-You place £10.00 on England at Even money with a bookmaker for your qualifying bet, and you then lay England for £10.00 on the betting exchange.
+You place £10.00 on England at Even money with a bookmaker for your qualifying bet.
+Then you need to lay England for £10.00 on the betting exchange.

 If England win, you get £20.00 back from the bookmaker (£10.00 bet + £10.00 winnings), and you lose £10.00 on the betting exchange.

 While if England don’t win (lose or draw), you lose £10.00 with the bookmaker, but get £20.00 back from the betting exchange (£10.00 lay bet stake returned + £10.00 winnings).

 So as you can see, no matter what the result of the football match, you end up with your same £10.00 back.
 You now have a free bet to use from the bookmaker as well as your original tenner, and this is what we use to make our risk free money.

 It is a similar process when cashing in your free bet for risk free profits, so as you can see, playing Lay bets is an integral part of matched betting, and is why you need a betting exchange account.